 We now turn to the parameters that govern the marital bliss shocks in 1970: $\mu{\gamma,1970}$ and σ{γ} .
 These parameters govern the average level and dispersion of match qualities in the economy.
 They control both the number and timing of marriages.
 Imagine that the variance of the Γ distribution was 0, for instance.
-In that case, a potential couple wouldn't have to worry about all the different potential relationships that are also available in the economy, as they are all the same.
+In that case, a potential couple would not have to worry about all the different potential relationships that are also available in the economy, as they are all the same.
 Then $\mu{\gamma,1970}$ would only control the level of marriages that take place in equilibrium.
 With a more dispersed distribution, which is controlled by the parameter σ{γ} , potential mates might prefer to wait for a better draw.
-In order to identify these two parameters, we target the overall age profile of single males in 1970, which clearly informs on both the overall level of marriages and their timing.
-The same exact logic applies to the fertility parameters, $\mu{\lambda,1970}, \mu{\lambda,2000}$, and σ{λ} .
+In order to identify these two parameters, we target the overall age profile of single males in 1970, which informs on both the overall level of marriages and their timing.
+The same logic applies to the fertility parameters, $\mu{\lambda,k,1970}$, $\mu{\lambda,k,2000}$ and σ_k .
 They control both the number and timing of births.
 We therefore target the profile of the fraction of married couples with at least one child, in both 1970 and 2000.

 As mentioned above, we also allow the mean of the distribution for match qualities, μ{γ} , and fertility bliss, μ{λ} to change across steady states.
-This is done in order to guarantee that the model will be able to explain the entire change in the timing and level of marriages and births that took place between 1970 and 2000.
-The exogenous mechanisms discussed in Section 4 will be able to explain a considerable portion of the observed delay, but not all of it.
-By decreasing the mean level of match qualities and fertility bliss, we will be able to explain the remainder of the change.
-That is, we can think of this change in μ{γ} and μ{λ} as explaining the residual change of the delay in marriage20.
-At first glance, it may seem unnecessary to do this: Why not simply see how much the channels in the model can account for?
-The problem with this is that, in order to use moments from both steady states, such as the gender wage gap and women's labor force participation, we need to get the right levels of single and married people, with and without children, in the model in both time periods.
-We therefore need to include this residual to ensure that the model explains all the data.
+This is done in order to guarantee that the model will be able to match the entire change in the timing and level of marriages and births that took place between 1970 and 2000.
+The goal is to study the effects of rising volatility, reduced price of home inputs, and the narrowing gender wage gap on marriage.
+However, it is unlikely that these three forces can explain the entire decline.
+Thus, we can think of this change in μ{γ} and μ{λ} as explaining the residual change of the delay in marriage and fertility.27